m-dadej/MarSwitching.jl/README.md

               β_ns::Vector{Float64}) # vector of non-switching coefficients
 ```

-The function returns a tuple of 3 elements:
+The function returns a tuple of 3 elements, respectively:
 - `y`: vector of dependent variables
 - `s_t`: vector of states
 - `X`: matrix of exogenous variables (generated from standard normal distribution)